Return to top

 Pineapple baby food puree in a white bowl with a spoon.

-• Limit if baby has diaper rash.
-Due to the high acidity of pineapple, diaper rash may worsen.
+• Limit usage if the baby has diaper rash: Due to the high acidity of pineapple, diaper rash may worsen while consuming it.
+Be mindful here.

-• Thin this puree to your required consistency by using either water, breastmilk or formula.
-But only add breastmilk or formula right before serving, do not add it and then store the puree in the fridge or freeze it.
+• Using breastmilk or formula: Only add breastmilk or formula right before serving.
+Do not add it and then store the puree in the fridge or freeze it.
 If you’re planning to make this puree ahead of time, only use water to thin it out, and then add any additional breastmilk or formula immediately before serving.

 ❓Recipe FAQs